moeghaf/DeepThresh/README.md

 ## Data
 The project focuses on imaging mass cytometry data, comprising 37 channels/proteins.
 The dataset includes 36 regions of interest, with six expert annotated by a biologist.
 For robust training, four images are for training, one for validation, and one for testing.
-Images are split into overlapping windows, enhancing training via data augmentation.

 ## Results
 Below are some example results: